Best Vegan Sources of Fat

 A common vegan snack among many, whether you like it to bulk up your smoothies, plain with bread or to go with some jam in a toast – Nut butters are a great way to incorporate more nuts in your daily diet, and with that more fat.

 1 tbsp of peanut butter and almond butter provides 16g and 9g of fat, respectively.
+If you’re looking for high fat vegan foods to bulk up with, this is your best friend.

 Olives and olive oil